Medicinal water containing radon from Katharinenquelle (Catherine spring)

 Main indications for the radon Katharinenquelle (Catherine spring)

-Chronic autoimmune diseases
+Chronic autoimmune disorders

 - Chronic inflammatory rheumatic diseases

-- Chronic articular rheumatism (chronic polyarthritis)
+- Chronic rheumatism of the joints (chronic polyarthritis)

 - Bechterew´s disease (Morbus Bechterew)